looten/yocto-qemu-playground/poky/documentation/ref-manual/structure.rst

 information on separating output from your local Source Directory files (commonly described as an "out of tree" build), see the ":ref:`structure-core-script`" section.

-See the ":ref:`The Build Directory --- build/ <structure-build>`" section for details about the contents of the :term:`Build Directory`.

 .. _handbook: